-Open & Obvious Hazards in Grocery Stores
+Open and Obvious Hazards in Grocery Stores

 An important underlying factor in any premises liability case is whether or not the hazard that caused the accident was “open and obvious.”
-In other words, was the hazard in a place that the plaintiff could have easily accessed and was it a hazard that should have been readily noticed by the property owner?
+In other words, was the hazard in a place that the plaintiff could have easily accessed, and was it a hazard that should have been readily noticed by the property owner?